chocolatey/docs/input/en-us/general/troubleshooting.md

 * `Exception calling "DownloadFile" with "2" argument(s): The remote server returned an error: (429) Too Many Requests`
 * `The remote server returned an error: (429) Too Many Requests.
 Too Many Requests`

-<a id="markdown-im-seeing-chocolatey--application--tool-using-32-bit-to-run-instead-of-x64-what-is-going-on" name="im-seeing-chocolatey--application--tool-using-32-bit-to-run-instead-of-x64-what-is-going-on"></a>
 ### I'm seeing Chocolatey / *application* / *tool* using 32 bit to run instead of x64.
 What is going on?

 The shims are generated as "Any CPU" programs, which depend on the `Enable64Bit` registry value to be set to `1`, which it is by default.
 A way to fix it is to issue the following command at the location where the prompt shows below:

     C:\Windows\Microsoft.NET\Framework64\v2.0.50727> Ldr64 set64

 [Any CPU 32-bit mode on 64 bit machine](http://stackoverflow.com/a/14857294)

-<a id="markdown-a-package-is-broken-for-me" name="a-package-is-broken-for-me"></a>
 ### A package is broken for me

 Depening on where you are installing this package from, we suggest you first look at your log files for more detailed output on the logs (based on the failure instructions).

-<a id="markdown-the-package-install-failed-with-1603" name="the-package-install-failed-with-1603"></a>
 ### The package install failed with 1603

 This is a generic MSI error code - you probably want to ensure you capture the log output from the MSI - if the package doesn't have it in the script, add it with `--install-arguments '"/l*v c:\msi_install.log"'` and then search the log file that is created for `Return Value 3`.
 This typically surrounds the actual error.
 Typically it can be anything from

 * The installer doesn't allow reinstalling the same version